anime-vsub/about/pages/term-of-use.md

 ---
-title: Tems of use - AnimeVsub
+title: Terms of use - AnimeVsub
 description: AnimeVsub's terms of use
 ---